buildingSMART/IFC4.3.x-development/docs/properties/a/AssetUse.md

 AssetUse
 ========

-General use category of the asset
+General use category of the asset.